Pythonian/fakernaija/README.md

 # 'A random Nigerian full name: Ololade Lawal'
 ```

-_For a more detailed walkthrough, please refer to the [User guide](https://fakernaija.readthedocs.io/en/latest/guide.html)._
+_For a more detailed walkthrough, please refer to the [Usage guide](https://fakernaija.readthedocs.io/en/latest/guide.html)._

 ## Command Line Interface (CLI)